AML14/tratto/experiment/README.md

 ----

-After completing all setup instructions, the example command in [Overview](#Overview) should run without error.

 ## 1.1.
 Requirements

 Both Evosuite and each TOG used for the experiments (`jdoctor`, `toga`, `tratto`) need their own requirements to be